 This course provides students with opportunities to think critically about theories, questions, and issues related to anthropology, psychology, and sociology.
 Students will develop an understanding of the approaches and research methods used by social scientists.
 They will be given opportunities to explore theories from a variety of perspectives, to conduct social science research, and to become familiar with current thinking on a range of issues within the three disciplines.
-(Offered through e-learning) - May be combined with HSP 3C1.Prerequisite: ENG 2D1 or CHC 2D1
+(Possibly offered through e-learning for 2020-2021) - May be combined with HSP 3C1.Prerequisite: ENG 2D1 or CHC 2D1